Daniel Thomas Davis

 Fantastically told through metaphysical poetry, fragments of newspaper accounts, intimate letters and Depression-era ballads, the opera retells these women’s stories as a classic love triangle – between Eleanor, Hick and a composite character known simply as The Outside World.
 Ultimately, the impossible love Eleanor and Hick share for this Outside World – an especially troubled world that desperately needs them – threatens to pull the two apart.

-In addition to this one-act opera, Rhymes With Opera will also present the world premiere of Colin Read’s On Loneliness and Solitude.
+In addition to this one-act opera, Rhymes With Opera also presented the world premiere of Colin Read’s On Loneliness and Solitude.
 Both Read’s and Davis’s works were commissioned by Rhymes With Opera, specifically for our ensemble of singers.

-This world premiere mainstage production features RWO founding ensemble members Elisabeth Halliday, Bonnie Lander and Robert Maril.
-Stage director Laine Rettmer (Rumpelstiltskin) and scenic designer Andrea Merkx return to create this new production for the company.
+This world-premiere mainstage production featured RWO founding ensemble members Elisabeth Halliday, Bonnie Lander and Robert Maril.
+Stage director Laine Rettmer (Rumpelstiltskin) and scenic designer Andrea Merkx returned to create this new production for the company.

 RWO would like to thank Ryan MacGavin for his support of our production of The Impossible She as a Producing Partner.